sayes2x/interview-react2/README.md

 This project was developed using React.
 I used only functional components and made extensive use to hooks.

-In this project I used the following hooks: useState, useReducer, useEffect useRef, useCallback.
+In this project I used the following hooks:
+- useState
+- useReducer
+- useEffect
+- useRef
+- useCallback

 I also created two custom hooks: